-You've come to the right place if you are looking for a recipe for the best pizza sauce.
+You've come to the right place if you want a recipe for the best pizza sauce.
 This homemade pizza sauce without tomato paste is the most basic and easy sauce you'll ever make.
-Its fresh, bright flavour will have you convinced.
+Its fresh, bright flavor will convince you.

-What's fantastic about this sauce is that it is a no-cook recipe, does not have tomato paste and is pretty close to the most authentic Italian pizza sauce recipe you'll ever find.
-This is the sauce I make when pizza night rolls around and I make my Easy Peasy Homemade Fluffy Pizza Dough or when I make my stromboli pizza.
+What's fantastic about this recipe is that it uses canned tomatoes, is no-cook, and does not have tomato paste.
+It is pretty close to the most authentic Italian pizza sauce recipe you'll ever find.
+This is the sauce I make when pizza night rolls around, and I make my Fluffy Pizza Dough or my Stromboli Pizza.

 Jump to: